-Brokers - discount rentals
+Brokers - rent with a discount

-In fact, this is not the third type of lease, butSimplify the search for cars and reservations in large network companies.
-In fact, this is something like the usual search engine tickets, sometimes they are called brokers.
-One of these proven services that I myself use constantly in my travels is Economybookings.
+In fact, this is not the third type of rental, but the simplification of finding a car and booking in large network companies.
+In fact, this is something like a search engine for air tickets familiar to everyone, sometimes they are also called brokers.
+One of these proven services that I myself use all the time on my travels is Economybookings..

-View prices from Economybookings>
+See prices from Economybookings>

-Brokers have a lot of advantages:
+Brokers have many advantages:

-Compare specific prices
+Let's compare specific prices

-At first we will look at the prices at the most popular rentals in Thailand: Hertz (19998 baht), National Car (15022 baht), Sixt (37543 baht).
+First, let's see the prices for the most popular rental cars in Thailand: Hertz (19998 baht), National Car (15022 baht), Sixt (37543 baht).
 See screenshots below.